chdhatri/CarND-PID-Control-Project-T2/README.md

 Fianl Video ![Link to the Video](./videos/PID_complete.mov)

 #### Describe how the final hyperparameters were chosen.
-Parameters were chosen manually by trial and error.
-First, I started with all zero's to the 3 parameters, Car seems to go out of track immediately.
-To fix it I added the proportional parameter alone, car seems to drive properly initially but starts overshooting and go out of the track eventially.
-I added the differential to try to overcome the overshooting.
-As the car drove in simulator and there was no bias in the simulator the  integral part stayed as zero.
-After the car drove the track without going out of it, the parameters increased to minimize the average cross-track error on a single track lap.
+PID parameters were chosen manually by trial and error.As a first step I set the 3 parametrs to zero but the car seems to go out of track immediately.
+To fix this problem, I added the proportional parameter.
+Initially with the  P term the car seems to drive properly but eventually started to overshoot and went out of the track.
+To fix it, I added the differential term to overcome the overshooting.
+As the car drove in simulator and there was no bias in the simulator, the  integral part stayed as zero.
+As the car drove in the track, the parameters were tuned to minimize the average cross-track error on a single track lap.
+---
 ## Dependencies

 * cmake >= 3.5